Fraud Blocker

 When to Contact a Folsom Employment Lawyer

-Workplace incidents don’t always start with a dramatic incident that makes it obvious it’s time to connect with an employment lawyer.
+Workplace incidents don’t always start with a dramatic incident, which makes it obvious it’s time to connect with an employment lawyer.
 More often, they begin with subtle red flags, like a missed paycheck or a hostile comment that you think will be an isolated occurrence.
-While moments like these might seem minor at first, they can quickly escalate and begin to affect your well-being and sense of security at work.
-Here are some top signs it might be time to consult with an employment lawyer in Folsom:

-• You’ve been denied overtime, paid below minimum wage, or aren’t being paid on time.
+• You’ve been denied overtime, are being paid below minimum wage, or aren’t being paid on time.
 Employers are legally required to follow California’s wage and hour laws, which means respecting the minimum wage and properly compensating for overtime work.
-If you have proof that your paychecks are missing, inaccurate, or have just been delayed, you don’t want to assume it’s a clerical error.
+If you have proof that your paychecks are missing, might be inaccurate, or have just been delayed, you don’t want to assume it’s a clerical error.
 A pattern could signal a larger issue.

 • You’ve reported harassment or discrimination and faced retaliation.
 California law protects you from retaliation when you report illegal behavior at work.
 If you’ve recently spoken up about harassment or an unsafe condition at work and found yourself randomly demoted, isolated, or targeted, it could be more than just bad timing.